lyzsk/mall/README.md

 # Introduction

-This project is developed using **SpringBoot + MyBatis** frameworks, provide mall project back-end RESTful API.
+This project is developed using **SpringBoot + MyBatis** frameworks, provide mall project RESTful API.

 It is currently under development, you can access all the API with [Swagger-UI] after running the project.